rupert648/pert.dev/blog/content/posts/aws-lambda-hashmap-bug.md

       const pages = await fetchAllCheckoutPages();
       const pageIds = pages.map(page => page.id);

-      // Fetch ALL tags for ALL pages in one query const allTags = await fetchTagsForPages(pageIds);
+      // Fetch ALL tags for ALL pages in one query
+      // (or this could just be combined into one query above) const allTags = await fetchTagsForPages(pageIds);

       // Return pages with their tags already attached